coreos/docs/rackspace/index.md

 ## Create Keypair

 For this guide, I'm assuming you already have a public key you use for your CoreOS servers.
+Note that only RSA keypairs are supported.
 Load the public key to Rackspace:

 ```
 nova keypair-add --pub-key ~/.ssh/coreos.pub coreos-key